OSGeo/gdal/doc/source/drivers/vector/miramon.rst

   - In this case a *.mmm* file will be created referencing all layers in the origin dataset to make an easy open of the dataset using the MiraMon software.
-  - In this case, please specify the MiraMon file output format name using the -f option (**-f MiraMon**).
+  - In this case, please specify the MiraMon file output format name using the -f option (**-f MiraMonVector**).

 - If it the output is a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
-  Use this option only when you know that there is only one layer in the origin dataset.
+  Use this option only when you know that there is only one layer with one feature type in the origin dataset.

 When translating from a MiraMon format, the MiraMon driver input needs a file with one of the described extensions: *.pnt*, *.arc* or *.pol*.
 The extension *.nod* is not valid for translation.